Ustrasana (Camel Pose): Benefits, Steps, Poses, Images and Precautions

 To gain maximum health benefits, One must follow proper techniques.
 The vital part to remember is to keep the breath from straining and not to overload the lumbar (lower part of the spine)

-- Push the pelvis forward while arching your back backward
+• Push the pelvis forward while arching your back backwards

 Preparatory poses for Ustrasana